-If midazolam is prescribed, how does the service ensure its safe administration and storage?
+If Midazolam is prescribed, how does the service ensure its safe administration and storage?
 Record the date on which each family of a child with epilepsy (and who is prescribed midazolam) is provided a copy of the service's Epilepsy Policy .
-Record the date that families provide an unused, in-date and complete midazolam kit.
-Record the date and name of staff who have attended child- specific training in the administration of midazolam.
-Test that all trained staff know the location of the midazolam kit and Emergency Medication Management Plan (EMMP) for each child.
-Ensure that there is a procedure in place to regularly check the expiry date of each midazolam ampoule.
-Ensure the midazolam kit is maintained according to the instructions in this Epilepsy Policy (refer to Definitions: midazolam kit).
+Record the date that families provide an unused, in-date and complete Midazolam kit.
+Record the date and name of staff who have attended child-specific training in the administration of Midazolam.
+Test that all trained staff know the location of the Midazolam kit and Emergency Medication Management Plan (EMMP) for each child.
+Ensure that there is a procedure in place to regularly check the expiry date of each Midazolam ampoule.
+Ensure the Midazolam kit is maintained according to the instructions in this Epilepsy Policy (refer to Definitions: midazolam kit).
 Display the Epilepsy First Aid poster in staff areas.
-The midazolam kit, including a copy of the EMMP, is carried by an educator/staff member when a child prescribed midazolam is taken outside the service premises e.g., for excursions.
-Do trained people know when and ho prescribed it? w to a administer midazolam to a child who is Know the contents of each ch ild's E MMP and EMP and implement the procedures. ☐ Know: who will administer the midazolam and stay with the child who will telephone the ambulance and the families of the child who will ensure the supervision of other children at the service who will let the ambulance officers into the service and take them to the child.
+The Midazolam kit, including a copy of the EMMP, is carried by an educator/staff member when a child prescribed Midazolam is taken outside the service premises e.g., for excursions.
+Do trained people know when and how to administer Midazolam to a child who is prescribed it?
+Know the contents of each child's EMMP and EMP and implement the procedures. ☐ Know: o who will administer the Midazolam and stay with the child who will telephone the ambulance and the families of the child who will ensure the supervision of other children at the service who will let the ambulance officers into the service and take them to the child.
 Ensure that all staff have undertaken training through your Epilepsy Smart Australia state/territory epilepsy organisation.